-All Registration is processed "In Person" at the Communication Internship Program Office - Lowell Thomas 150.
+***All registration is handled in-person at the Internship Program Office, Lowell Thomas 150.***

 Planning to enroll in a Communication internship?

 Are all Communication majors required to do an internship to graduate?